Photo by: Suvi Sahakari

 Saami theologian Tore Johnsen as a forerunner and major inspiration

 In 2017, I finalized my master’s thesis on Saami theologian Tore Johnsen (born 1969).
 In Saami context Johnsen is a rarity: indigenous Christian theologian who has worked as a priest among the Saami people up north.

 What makes Johnsen even more interesting is that he has written about themes neglected in Scandinavian church history or history in general.
 In his writings he deals with such topics like reconciliation and recognition in Saami church context.

 Johnsen’s thinking and experiences couldn’t be more topical concerning the current Nordic wave of Saami reconciliation processes.
-Already in autumn 2022 the Nordic countries’ history’s first Truth and Reconciliation Commission report will be published in Norway.
+Already in autumn 2022 the Nordic countries’ history’s first Truth and Reconciliation Commission reports will be published in Norway and in Finland.

 It’s more than likely that the study will refer to Saami spirituality as well and the wounds of the Saami caused by Lutheran mission.

 I got carried away with the theology of being sorry.
 What reconciliation means in the Saami context?
 What and how have the former state churches of Finland, Norway and Sweden reconciled with the Saami in the aftermath of Christian mission?
 How do the Saami think about reconciling with the Christian church?